-We love this clean eating oatmeal contributed by eMeals.
-No cooking required, just refrigerate it overnight in a half pint jar, screw on the lid, and take it to go!
-The combination of all of the fiber in the oats and chia seeds works to make you feel super full.
-Chia seeds, like quinoa, have full amino acids and protein, and they have even more Omega-3’s than flaxseed.
-The seeds expand in water and liquid, and in your stomach, making you feel fuller for longer and helping you stay hydrated.
-Soaking the chia seeds overnight with the mix will make them expand even more.
-They are gelatinous, once soaked, and can be very soothing and cleansing in the digestive tract.
+As the name implies, the base of this breakfast is oats.
+But, we don’t stop there.
+Our version adds the superfood, chia seeds, to this healthful meal.
+Chia seeds, like quinoa, have complete amino acids and protein, and they have even more Omega-3s than flaxseed.
+The seeds expand in water or other liquids, as well as in your stomach, making you feel fuller for longer and helping you stay hydrated.
+Soaking the chia seeds overnight with the mix makes them expand even more.
+Once soaked chia seeds are gelatinous, and can be very soothing and cleansing in the digestive tract.
 Chia seeds really have to be tried to appreciate their benefits, and adding them to oatmeal is a great way to do so.
 Some people feel great right away after eating chia seeds!
-The oats will help keep blood sugar stable, and give lasting energy all morning.
-Oats make for an ideal combination with chia seeds.
+Personally, I find the slippery texture of the soaked chia seeds to be fun!

 - 1/3 cup milk